peepsquest/tutorials/src/grapefruit-basics.md

 In this CoffeeScript example we'll cover the basics of using the [Grapefruitjs](https://github.com/grapefruitjs/grapefruit) game engine built on __pixi.js__.

-<div class='note'><em>GrapefruitJs</em> is in its infancy and should not be used yet per its author,
+<div class='note'><em>Grapefruitjs</em> is in its infancy and should not be used yet per its author,
 [Chad Engler](https://github.com/englercj).
+The API is in flux.
 The author is an active contributor to __pixi.js__.
-This is more of a learning excercise to see how experienced game developers setup a game.
+This is more an excercise to learn the design patterns an experienced game developer uses in creating a game.
 </div>

 Pan by dragging with the mouse or move the orb around with the arrow keys.
 The orb is not constrained to